RedHatInsights/insights-inventory-frontend/src/docs/inventory_header.md

 import PropTypes from 'prop-types';
 import { connect } from 'react-redux';
 import './inventory.scss';
-import { PageHeader, Main, Breadcrumbs } from '@redhat-cloud-services/frontend-components';
+import { PageHeader, Main } from '@redhat-cloud-services/frontend-components';
 import routerParams from '@redhat-cloud-services/frontend-components-utilities/files/RouterParams';
 import { entitesDetailReducer } from '../store';
 import * as actions from '../actions';